 One of the most fundamental questions in biology is how we age.
 The past decades have witnessed a significant revision of a traditional view that aging is simply a random and passive process that is solely driven by entropy.
 In fact, the aging process is regulated genetically and lifespan can be extended by single gene mutations.
-Our research aims to understand molecular and cellular mechanisms that regulate the aging process and explore therapeutic targets to slow aging and even reverse aging-associated degeneration.
+The Chen Lab research aims to understand molecular and cellular mechanisms that regulate the aging process and explore therapeutic targets to slow aging and even reverse aging-associated degeneration.
 The most intriguing aspect of pharmaceutical intervention that targets the aging pathways is that, instead of targeting a specific disease, it has the potential of ameliorating a wide array of seemingly unrelated diseases associated with aging, such as cancer, tissue degeneration, metabolic syndrome, and immune dysfunction.

 In the News